Get $15 off ED treatment (if prescribed). Start now

 Other options for ED

 If your erections aren’t as hard or don’t last for as long as you’d like, there are plenty of treatment options available.
-Medications like Viagra (generic name sildenafil; see Important Safety Information) and Cialis (generic name tadalafil; see Important Safety Information) are FDA-approved for the treatment of erectile dysfunction.
+Medications like Viagra (sildenafil) and Cialis (tadalafil) are FDA-approved for the treatment of erectile dysfunction.

 Though an all-natural male enhancement pill that boosts semen volume and enhances orgasms sounds promising, there’s not much proof that it works.
 It may be helpful to talk to a healthcare professional before starting supplements like this, especially if you have any underlying health conditions or are taking other medications.